 I begin craving crispy, refreshing salads with citrus vinaigrette, proteins prepared simply, and water.
 I start craving tall glasses of ice water with a thin wedge of lemon or lime, and maybe a tiny pinch of sea salt now and again.
 It doesn’t hurt that we’re smack in the middle of crawfish season.
 Spring on the Gulf Coast is crawfish season, small lobster-like crustaceans of impeccable culinary provenance.
 Locally raised in Texas and in Louisiana, these little guys taste fabulous!

 We have fresh spring greens popping up such as spring spinach, sweet lettuce blends, Swiss chard, and the kale is still going strong too.
 And believe or not, the radish crop IS coming in, and they taste refreshing and sweet.
-The asparagus are making a first-show with beautiful big spears, and the artichokes can’t be far behind.
+The asparagus is making the first show with beautiful big spears, and the artichokes can’t be far behind.
 You can tell what’s seasonal by the grocery store sales.
 We had asparagus on special a couple of weeks ago for $1.79 per bunch.
 Holy moly, what a bargain!

 Top 10 Tips to Quickly Spring Clean Your Winter Low Carb Meal Plans

-1. Put the crock pot away for the spring and summer season.
+1. Put the crockpot away for the spring and summer seasons.
 It may sound crazy-making to you because you are a busy person.
-But spring eating and cooking low carb meals just begs for simplicity.
-I promise you can have freshly prepared low carb meals on the table in 30 minutes or less with a little planning and DFSW guile.
-I only haul the crock pot out to make bone broth.
-I make it outside—keeps the heat down and the house smelling spring-time fresh.
+But spring eating and cooking low-carb meals just begs for simplicity.
+I promise you can have freshly prepared low-carb meals on the table in 30 minutes or less with a little planning and DFSW guile.
+I only haul the crockpot out to make bone broth.
+I make it outside—keeps the heat down and the house smelling springtime fresh.
 When pressed for time, quick sources of protein are ready and waiting at the grocery store.
-Rotisserie chicken, grilled salmon and grilled chicken breasts can all be morphed into quick spring dinners and lunches.
+Rotisserie chicken, grilled salmon, and grilled chicken breasts can all be morphed into quick spring dinners and lunches.

 3. We’re in Texas remember…so this should probably even be #1.
 Don’t forget the fresh salsas.
 Make all types of quick salsas in your food processor.
 Make them chunky, make them smooth.
 Mix it up.
-Use tomatoes, onions, radishes, jicama, lots of lime and fresh chiles along with garlic and cilantro, sea salt, pepper and a slug of olive oil or two—and ohmahgerd!
-Fresh low carb salsa just sings on all kinds of quickly grilled chicken, pork, and seafood.
-Dang, even steak and lamb rocks with the addition of a fresh salsa.
+Use tomatoes, onions, radishes, jicama, lots of lime, and fresh chiles along with garlic and cilantro, sea salt, pepper, and a slug of olive oil or two—and ermahgerd!
+Fresh low-carb salsa just sings on all kinds of quickly grilled chicken, pork, and seafood.
+Dang, even steak and lamb rocks with the addition of fresh salsa.
 Throw in a bit of avocado and you have a complete side dish.

 4. Remember, salads are not a dirty word and mean more than chef salads, taco salads and garden salads.
 Spring Salads can be light but filling and satisfying.
 My favorite low carb salad of all time is a tie between a Salmon Niçoise Salad and a Chopped Salad with Bacon and Blue Cheese or crumbled Feta.
 Sometimes it’s a complete low carb meal and other times it becomes the second half of a dynamic duo involving a grilled or pan-seared “somepin’-somepin’.”
 Use your imagination.
 Try new salads like my Zucchini Ribbon Salad or Tuscan Kale Salad with Grilled Shrimp.
 Branch out by subbing in different flavored vinegars such as tarragon vinegar or citrus juice such as freshly squeezed lime or lemon.
 The citrus doesn’t add many carbs to the dressing.
 Fluffy Chix Cook has a great basic vinaigrette that is very versatile and just made for substitutions.